FC Anzhi Makhachkala: Purchase

 On 18 January 2011, the club was purchased by Dagestani billionaire Suleyman Kerimov, but later it was revealed that the President of Dagestan, Magomedsalam Magomedov, met Kerimov and gave him a 100% stake in the club, including 50% of the shares of the former owner of the club Igor Yakovlev, in exchange for financial support.
 Kerimov was planning to invest over $200 million in infrastructure, of which a substantial amount would go into building a new stadium with a capacity of more than 40,000 spectators, which would meet all UEFA requirements.

 Kerimov's investment was immediate as the club made many signings in the 2011 winter transfer window.
 The first significant signing came on 16 February, when the club announced the free transfer of Brazilian left-back and 2002 FIFA World Cup winner Roberto Carlos from Corinthians.
 Further signings included Roberto Carlos's teammate at Corinthians, midfielder Jucilei, who was bought for €10 million, Atletico Mineiro forward Diego Tardelli, who signed on a four-year contract, and Moroccan winger Mbark Boussoufa from Anderlecht.
 Anzhi paid €8 million for Boussoufa, and his transfer was finalised in the last minute of the window, on 10 March.

 In summer 2011, the club signed Hungarian winger Balázs Dzsudzsák, who signed a four-year deal for a reported €14 million.
 Anzhi also bought Russian midfielder Yuri Zhirkov from Chelsea for a similar fee.
 On 23 August, Cameroonian striker Samuel Eto'o signed from Inter Milan for approximately €21 million on a world-record €20.5 million annual salary.
-The deal included a three-year-contract.
+The deal included a three-year contract.
 On 30 August, Anzhi made their last big summer transfer window signing, with the arrival of Mehdi Carcela.

-In September 2011, Gadzhi Gadzhiyev was sacked, after only managing one win in the last six matches, leaving the club seventh in the league table.
+In September 2011, Gadzhi Gadzhiyev was sacked, after managing only one win in the last six matches, leaving the club seventh in the league table.
 Roberto Carlos took on a player-manager role, along with assistant Andrei Gordeyev.
 On 27 December 2011, the club appointed Yuri Krasnozhan as the new coach.
 However, he was sacked after only two months, and the team didn't play any official games under his management.
 In February 2012, experienced Dutchman Guus Hiddink was announced as his replacement.
 Hiddink's first signing was Congolese defender Christopher Samba, joining for £12 million from Blackburn Rovers on 24 February.